-Students must register online using the UI-Integrate Self-Service registration system by the tenth day of instruction.
-All students are strongly encouraged to register by the tenth day for many reasons including implications for financial aid and insurance coverage.
+Students must register online using the Self-Service registration system by the tenth day of instruction.

 Students are responsible for their own registration and for ensuring the accuracy of their schedules.
-Students can check their registration online and print their schedules as needed.
 Students who find errors in their schedules should immediately correct these errors.
 Corrections must be completed before the deadline for adding or dropping a course.

 Students should note that changes to registration - including dropping, adding, withdrawal, or cancellation - should be considered carefully as these changes may impact tuition assessment, financial aid, waiver eligibility and other important aspects of student standing.

-Complete registration information including a link to online registration, a registration checklist, and registration help can be found at the Office of the Registrar.
+Complete registration information can be found at the Office of the Registrar.
 In particular, the section on registration procedures includes information on time tickets (the earliest date and time a student can enroll for a future semester), eligibility to register, holds, enrollment requirements and prerequisites, "authorization only" courses, credit-no credit (Chapter 2.B.7), canceling registration (Chapter 7.
-C), and withdrawal (Chapter 7.C) (including refund deadlines).
+C), and withdrawal (Chapter 7.
+C) (including refund deadlines).